jwlunsford/udacity_projects/show_me_the_data_structures/explanation_5.md

-### Problem 6 - Union and Intersection
+### Problem 5 - Blockchain

 #### Reasoning:
-For this problem, I chose to implement the solution where the blocks are stored in the chain using a list data strucutre.
+For this problem, I chose to implement the solution where the blocks are stored in the chain using a LinkedList data strucutre.
 The methods for the Blockchain implementation are add_block(), get_blocks(), and get_block_by_index().
 Technically in a real Blockchain implementation access to the blocks would be limited to add operations only.

 #### Efficiency: